loganpkg/spot/README.md

 For example:

 * `[]]` is the set of just `]`.
-The first `]` does not conclude the set because the set would be empty.
+The first `]` does not conclude the set because the set would be empty, and empty sets are not allowed.
 * `[^]]` is the set of all characters except for `]`.
-The first `]` does not conclude the set because the set would be empty, as the negation symbol is not considered a character.
+The first `]` does not conclude the set because the set would be empty because the negation symbol is not considered a *character*.
 * `[-A]` and `[A-]` are the sets containing only the two characters `-` and `A`.
+The hypen is not interpreted as a range if there is not a character on either side of it.
 * `[^-Z]` and `[^Z-]` are the sets containing all of the characters except for `-` and `Z`.
 * `[^][^-]` is the set containing all of the characters except for